Will AI Replace Registrars? 82% of Enrollment Processing Already Automated

 What This Means for 196,600 Registrar Professionals

-The Bureau of Labor Statistics projects +5% employment growth for registrars through 2034.
-[Fact] At first glance, that seems contradictory — how can a role with 48% automation risk still be growing?
+According to the U.S. Bureau of Labor Statistics, employment of postsecondary education administrators — the occupational category that includes university registrars — is projected to grow about +2% from 2024 to 2034, with roughly 15,100 openings each year on average (BLS Occupational Outlook Handbook, 2024–34).
+[Fact] At first glance, even modest growth seems contradictory — how can a role with 48% automation risk still be expanding at all?
 The answer lies in the "augment" classification.
 AI isn't replacing registrars.
-It's replacing parts of what registrars do, freeing them to handle the complex, high-stakes work that institutions desperately need.
+It's replacing _parts_ of what registrars do, freeing them to handle the complex, high-stakes work that institutions desperately need.

-With a median salary of $102,610, this is a well-compensated profession.
+With a median annual wage of $103,960 for postsecondary education administrators as of May 2024 (BLS OEWS), this is a well-compensated profession.
 [Fact] And institutions are willing to pay because the stakes are high.
 A mishandled transcript, a FERPA violation, a botched degree audit — these aren't just administrative errors, they're legal and reputational disasters.
+The Department of Education has the authority to withhold federal student aid funding from institutions with chronic FERPA violations, which puts hundreds of millions of dollars on the line at most universities.
+That kind of regulatory exposure is exactly why institutions are unwilling to fully automate this function — they need a named human accountable when something goes wrong.

 The Skills That Matter Now